Tottenham v Leicester City preview and predictions.

 As for Spurs, one of Vincent Janssen’s rare goals for his club from a penalty against Liverpool last Tuesday may not be enough for him to find a place in Pochettino’s starting XI for the October 29 clash.

 A identical line-up to the one that featured in the draw against Bournemouth is very likely, viz.
-Lloris; Vertonghen, Walker, Dier; Rose, Wanyama, Dembele, Eriksen, Lamela,Del Alli; Son Heung-min from this source.
+Lloris; Vertonghen, Walker, Dier; Rose, Wanyama, Dembele, Eriksen, Lamela,Del Alli; Son Heung-min.

 For the hosts, this could be an opportunity to move up the table from the 5th spot they are in currently, down from the commanding 2nd place a fortnight ago.